apache/sling-site/src/main/jbake/content/documentation/bundles/rendering-content-default-get-servlets.md

 ## StreamRendererServlet

 Whenever the request carries the extension `.res` or no extension at all, the resource's input stream is spooled to the servlet response (leveraging `Resource.adaptTo(InputStream.class)`).
-This servlet supports conditional requests ([RFC 7232](https://tools.ietf.org/html/rfc7232)) evaluating the resource's modification date from `Resource.getResourceMetadata().getModificationTime()`  and range requests ([RFC 7233](https://tools.ietf.org/html/rfc7233)).
+This servlet supports conditional requests ([RFC 7232](https://tools.ietf.org/html/rfc7232)) based on the last-modified response header by evaluating the resource's modification date from `Resource.getResourceMetadata().getModificationTime()`  and range requests ([RFC 7233](https://tools.ietf.org/html/rfc7233)).

 ## RedirectServlet